itprov/CarND-Vehicle-Detection/writeup.md

 A problem I saw was there was always a trade-off between test dataset accuracy and the speed of training as well as predicting accurate bounding boxes.
 I added several code improvements such as adjusting the cropped image size based on the scale, using only 1 channel for histogram, etc. to reduce the size of the feature vector.

-The other problem is the trade-off betweenoverlap, multiple scale values and detection speed: higher overlap & many different values of scale ensures better vehicle detection, but at the cost of the speed of detection.
+The other problem is the trade-off between overlap, multiple scale values and detection speed: higher overlap & many different values of scale ensures better vehicle detection, but at the cost of the speed of detection.